HawDevelopment/Ro-Lib/docs/Api.md

 ## Factory

-Create a enum with corresponding name and function.
+Create an enum with corresponding name and function, and start creating classes at your will.
 This is what a defualt factory looks like:

 ``` lua